RaymondNimalan/bluebite_qa_assessment/README.md

 Expected Result:

-- Border changes red for name field

-###Test Case 7
+- Form is not submitted

+Test Result: PASSED

+### Test Case 8

 The customer enters the raffle without an email

 - Leave email field empty